EnriqueKhai/Chameleon/README.md

 Why would anyone need something like that?
 Glad you asked!

 One reasonable motivation is being able to feel like a hacker.
-Hide you PDF reports, word documents or text file containing secret keys inside an image of a cute puppy and send it to your friends!
+Hide you PDF reports, word documents or text files containing secret keys inside an image of a cute puppy and send it to your friends!
 Have them clone this git repository and - *viola!* - you have your own secret communication channel!
 Also, you can hide all sorts of stuff from the FBI, though if you ever find yourself in such a position, please do not contact me.